Home Buying

 What is stamp duty?

-Stamp duty (sometimes referred to as land transfer duty or similar) is a tax you pay on certain purchases.
+Stamp duty (sometimes referred to as land transfer duty) is a tax you pay on certain purchases.
 Besides purchasing a property or land, stamp duty might be payable when buying a motor vehicle or insurance policy.
-Although it's a tax paid all across Australia, it is managed individually by each state and territory government.
+Although stamp duty is paid across Australia, it is managed individually by each state and territory government.

 How is stamp duty calculated?